Connect with others who understand.

 5. Consider How Bipolar 1 Affects You Sexually

 If you know how bipolar 1 affects your sexual needs and desires, it may help to tell the person you’re dating before this type of situation occurs.
 You might choose to come up with a plan for handling those occasions.
-You might also want to get medical advice so you know understand your options for raising or lowering your sex drive.
+You might also want to get medical advice so you understand your options for raising or lowering your sex drive.

 6. Consider What You Need During a Manic Episode